120 countries at UN condemn Israel over Gaza violence - Journal du Cameroun

 These could range from setting up an observer mission to a full-blown peacekeeping force, but action on any option would require backing from the Security Council, where the United States has veto power.

-Palestinian Ambassador Riyad Mansour dismissed the US amendments blaming Hamas as “games and gimmicks” and urged ambassadors not to be “fooled” by the US proposal.

-“We are asking for a simple thing,” Mansour told the assembly.
+“We are asking for a simple thing,” Palestinian Ambassador Riyad Mansour told the assembly.
 “We want our civilian population to be protected.”

 Turkey’s Ambassador Feridun Hadi Sinirlioglu defended the resolution, saying it was “about taking sides with international law” and showing the Palestinians that the world “does care about their suffering.”